Minnesota District Attorneys

 Since most people are not familiar with the evidence gathering and trial process, it would be hard to know what information should be communicated and the right time to do so.
 Also, people are not always familiar with the background of a prosecutor or with the policies and goals of a prosecutor's office, as some offices may view certain crimes differently which can therefore impact whether they will negotiate with you about your case.

 Elements of a Crime and the Burden of Proof

-Many people who are not trained in the law also may not fully understand how to determine the elements of a crime.
+Many people who aren't trained in the law also may not fully understand how to determine the elements of a crime.
 This is critical because the prosecution has the burden to prove every element of a crime beyond a reasonable doubt in order to obtain a conviction.
-Failure to do so means you cannot be convicted.
+Failure to do so means you can't be convicted.
 Knowledge of the prosecution's burden as well as an understanding of the evidence in your case is what can sometimes provide you with leverage during any plea negotiations.

 Before taking any steps to communicate with the prosecutor's office, however, it's critical to have a thorough evaluation of your case, including all of the evidence in the record, with an expert in criminal law.
-Often times, certain evidence or the lack of evidence can be used to strengthen your position when negotiating with the prosecution.
-A case evaluation can also help you to identify the strengths and weaknesses of the prosecution's case and shape an initial defense strategy.

 Below are links to Minnesota district attorneys, organized by county.

 Note: Although we strive to provide the most current contact and website information available for the D.A. offices in this state, this information is subject to change.
 If you have found contact or website information that is not current, please contact us.

 Speak with an Attorney Before Contacting the District Attorney